 The following is my Vivid Vision for Sqrft Tradesmen.
 Creating a vivid vision brings the future into the present, so we can have clarity on what we are building now.
-It is a detailed overview of what our business will look like, feel like, and act like three years out–by December 31, 2018.
-I believe that sharing it with others will help it become reality!
+It is a detailed overview of what our business will look like, feel like, and act like three years out–by December 31, 2019.
+I believe that sharing it with others will help it become a reality!

 What we do

 We are construction industry recruiters–a search firm.
 Our clients have great employees!
 Not coincidentally, the people that we know have great jobs!